 April was a strange month.
-That was one reason why I posted only one article right at the end of April.
-It was also a month in which I asked myself: “Where next?”
+That was one reason why I posted only one article at the end of April.
+It was also a month in which I asked myself: Where next?
 But, let me explain what was happening.

 As I wrote in my previous post, the UK originally had to come out of the EU at the end of March.
 However, no exit deal had been agreed between the UK and the EU.
 So, the UK government asked for extension until the 12th April.
 But again, the UK parliament could not agree anything and asked for yet another exit delay, this time until the end of October.
-I have already mentioned that no one should be surprised with this outcome.
+I’ve already mentioned that no one should be surprised with this outcome.
 It really is very simple – no option is better for the UK than being a member of the EU.
 Regretfully, the UK had to arrive to the cliff edge for most people to fully comprehend this.

 But, why is Brexit such an issue for me?
 Well, it is an issue for several reasons.
 First of all, I have already been through epic events in my life, when Yugoslavia disintegrated at the beginning of the 90s.
 Back then, everything changed for me.
 But, I am not going to dwell on those events, that’s a distant past now.
 Maybe I will write a separate post in the future and reflect on those unfortunate times.

 So, the issue with Brexit is that I don’t really need another disruptive event in my life.
-Of course, I am not saying that it would be anything similar to what happened in Yugoslavia, far from that.
+Of course, I am not saying that it will be similar to what happened in Yugoslavia, far from that.
 However, the political and economic chaos brought by hard Brexit wouldn’t be any less disruptive.

 In practical terms, the most obvious for me is that I would become a citizen of another non-EU country.
 That would instantly limit the time that I can spend in any EU country, within the Schengen zone, to 90 days in 180 days.
 In other words, after 90 days I would have to completely leave the Schengen zone for 90 days.
-Only after that I could return for further 90 days.
-This basically means that I would no longer be able to have any meaningful stay in any EU country and my plans to one day happily retire in either Spain or Italy would vanish into thin air.
+Only after that, I would be able to return for further 90 days.
+Basically, it means that I would no longer be able to have any meaningful stay in any EU country and my plans to one day happily retire in either Spain or Italy would vanish into thin air.

 Another big event in April was that I stopped working.
-It has been a long time since I wanted to leave that job for various reasons.
+It’s been a long time since I wanted to leave that job for various reasons.
 I nearly resigned at the beginning of the year, but a good friend of mine dissuaded me.
 In the end, the company made me redundant and paid me to leave.
 It couldn’t have been a better outcome.
 It was pure luck!

-So, going back to the question at the beginning of this text – Where next?
+So, going back to the question at the beginning of this text – where next?
 I don’t really know where to start.
 I am still trying to fully comprehend that I am free and that I can do whatever I want.
 It’s a fantastic thought.

 Right now, Turkey is the best value for money.
 Unfortunately for Turkish people, the Turkish lira has significantly devalued over the past year.
 This makes Turkey very affordable, while at the same time it is a very exciting and interesting destination.
 There are many places along their Mediterranean coast where I can go and find excellent beaches.
 Other possibilities are either Spain or Portugal, but both countries are more expensive than Turkey, although they are equally excellent destinations.

 In reality, these are the only two regions in the world where you can travel freely and in relative safety.
-You can visit numerous countries and they all have more or less well developed tourist infrastructure which makes it easier for travellers.
+You can visit numerous countries and they all have more or less developed tourist infrastructure which makes it easier for travellers.
 And they are relatively cheap.

-There are of course many other interesting countries where you can choose to travel, but those countries are either more expensive or more difficult in terms of safety and travel infrastructure, like many sub-Saharan countries in Africa.
+There are of course many other interesting countries where I can choose to travel, but those countries are either more expensive or more difficult in terms of safety and travel infrastructure, like many sub-Saharan countries in Africa.